Membrane Traffic: Vesicle Budding and Fusion

 How to Cite

 Clague, M. J. and Urbé, S. 2006.
 Membrane Traffic: Vesicle Budding and Fusion.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine.
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 SEP 2006